geoffroypeeters/ismir2018/pages/callInformationPresenters.md

 For the poster session: I also receive a place number where to put my poster.

-- I prepare my slides for my 4' oral presentation in session-5-oral.
+- I prepare my slides for my 4' oral presentation in session-E-oral.
-- I also prepare a poster for session-5-poster.
+- I also prepare a poster for session-E-poster.
 - Since session-E is Tuesday 2018/09/26, I come early this day to install my poster before the opening of the conference.
 - I also upload my slide presentation to the conference computer before session-E-oral starts.
 - Before session-E-oral starts, I join the queue of all authors that will present their papers in session-E.